Victoria's bike trails guide: The best stops and attractions

 Sooke Potholes Spring Salmon Campground

 If you’re bike-packing, Sooke Potholes Spring Salmon Campground is right by the river, offering rustic campsites with easy access to all the natural beauty.
+It's just another 20-minute ride (you got this!) from the Provincial Park.
 Drift off to sleep to the sounds of rushing water and wake up ready for the ride back to Victoria.

 Big Wheel Burger